 How HBOT Works?

-(HBOT) simply involves the administration of 100% Oxygen at controlled pressure within a Hyperbaric Chamber.
-Patients are comfortably seated in one our state-of-the-art Hyperbaric Chambers for a prescribed amount of time and always will be accompanied by a Qualified In-Chamber Attendant.
-HBOT is most commonly known as being the treatment for a Scuba Diver suffering from the Bends (Decompression Sickness).
-In the past few decades HBOT is becoming an extremely common and adjunctive medical treatment for a wide range of traumatic injuries, diseases and conditions.
+Hyperbaric Oxygen Therapy simply involves the administration of 100% Oxygen at controlled pressure within a Hyperbaric Chamber.
+Patients are comfortably seated in one of our state-of-the-art Hyperbaric Chambers for a prescribed amount of time and always will be accompanied by a Qualified In-Chamber Attendant.
+HBOT is most commonly known as being the treatment for a Scuba Diver suffering from The Bends (Decompression Sickness).
+In the past few decades, HBOT has become an extremely common and adjunctive medical treatment for a wide range of traumatic injuries, diseases, and conditions.

-The process of the treatment starts when the environmental pressure within the chamber is slowly increased, typically by one to nearly two atmospheres (this is equivalent to a 10-15m/33-50ft scuba dive).
-The patient then breathes 100% oxygen using a comfortable silicone mask which allows the process of HBOT to deliver the increased amount of oxygen to various parts of the body by up to 2000% – 20 times more than normal, depending on the treatment depth.
-This dramatically increases the amount of oxygen that is delivered to the body at the cellular level, and as oxygen is the prime component for healing, this therefore accelerates all healing processes following operations such as; plastic surgery, non-healing wounds, burns, smoke inhalation, many neuralgic and orthopaedic as well as emergency conditions and degenerative diseases.
+The process of the Hyperbaric ozone treatment starts when the environmental pressure within the chamber is slowly increased, typically by one to nearly two atmospheres (this is equivalent to a 10-15m/33-50ft scuba dive).
+The patient then breathes 100% oxygen using a comfortable silicone mask which allows the process of HBOT to deliver the increased amount of oxygen to various parts of the body by up to 2000%–20 times more than normal, depending on the treatment depth.
+This dramatically increases the amount of oxygen that is delivered to the body at the cellular level, and as oxygen is the prime component for healing, it accelerates all healing processes following operations such as; plastic surgery, non-healing wounds, burns, smoke inhalation, many neuralgic and orthopaedic as well as emergency conditions and degenerative diseases.

 During this huge hyperoxygenation of the blood, all body fluids including the lymph and cerebral-spinal fluids are infused with the healing benefits of this increased molecular oxygen.
 It reaches bones and tissues that are not accessible to red blood cells, which also enhances white blood cell function and promotes the formation of new capillary and peripheral blood vessels.